Israel Defense Forces

-The Israel Defense Forces (IDF; צבא הגנה לישראל), alternatively referred to by the Hebrew-language acronym Tzahal (צה״ל), is the national military of the State of Israel.
+The Israel Defense Forces (IDF; צְבָא הֲגָנָה לְיִשְׂרָאֵל), alternatively referred to by the Hebrew-language acronym Tzahal (צה״ל), is the national military of the State of Israel.
 It consists of three service branches: the Israeli Ground Forces, the Israeli Air Force, and the Israeli Navy.
 It is the sole military wing of the Israeli security apparatus.
 The IDF is headed by the chief of the general staff, who is subordinate to the defense minister.

 On the orders of first prime minister David Ben-Gurion, the IDF was formed on 26 May 1948 and began to operate as a conscript military, drawing its initial recruits from the already existing paramilitaries of the Yishuv—namely Haganah, the Irgun, and Lehi.
 It was formed shortly after the Israeli Declaration of Independence and has participated in every armed conflict involving Israel.
 In the wake of the 1979 Egypt–Israel peace treaty and the 1994 Israel–Jordan peace treaty, the IDF underwent a significant strategic realignment.
 Previously spread across various fronts—Lebanon and Syria in the north, Jordan and Iraq in the east, and Egypt in the south—the IDF redirected its focus towards southern Lebanon and the Palestinian territories.
 In 2000, the IDF withdrew from Southern Lebanon and in 2005 from Gaza.
 Conflict between Israel and Islamist groups based in Gaza, notably Hamas, has continued since then.
 Moreover, notable Israeli–Syrian border incidents have occurred frequently since 2011, due to regional instability caused by the Syrian civil war.

 Since 1967, the IDF has maintained a close security relationship with the United States, including in research and development cooperation, with joint efforts on the F-15I and the Arrow defence system, among others.
 The IDF is believed to have maintained an operational nuclear weapons capability since 1967, possibly possessing between 80 and 400 nuclear warheads.
 The IDF's actions and policies in the Palestinian territories have faced widespread criticism, with accusations of repression, institutionalized discrimination, unlawful killings and systematic abuses of Palestinian rights, with multiple human rights organizations and scholars accusing the IDF of genocide.

 Etymology

-The Israeli cabinet ratified the name "Israel Defense Forces" (צְבָא הַהֲגָנָה לְיִשְׂרָאֵל), Tzva haHagana leYisra'el, literally "the army for the defence of Israel," on 26 May 1948.
+The Israeli cabinet ratified the name "Israel Defense Forces" (צְבָא הַהֲגָנָה לְיִשְׂרָאֵל), Tzva haHagana leYisra'el, literally "the army for the defence of Israel", on 26 May 1948.
 The other main contender was Tzva Yisra'el (צְבָא יִשְׂרָאֵל).
 The name was chosen because it conveyed the idea that the army's role was defence and incorporated the name Haganah, the pre-state defensive organization upon which the new army was based.
 Among the primary opponents of the name were Minister Haim-Moshe Shapira and the Hatzohar party, both in favor of Tzva Yisra'el.

 In Israel's basic law about the military, the Hebrew name of the IDF is צבא הגנה לישראל, Tzva Hagana LeYisra'el, without a definite article on the second word.